ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 For ``ansible-playbook`` you can also add ``group_vars/`` and ``host_vars/`` directories to your playbook directory.
 Other Ansible commands (for example, ``ansible``, ``ansible-console``, and so on) will only look for ``group_vars/`` and ``host_vars/`` in the inventory directory.
 If you want other commands to load group and host variables from a playbook directory, you must provide the ``--playbook-dir`` option on the command line.
 If you load inventory files from both the playbook directory and the inventory directory, variables in the playbook directory will override variables set in the inventory directory.

-Keeping your inventory file and variables in a git repo (or other version control) is an excellent way to track changes to your inventory and host variables.
+Keeping your inventory file and variables in a Git repo (or other version control) is an excellent way to track changes to your inventory and host variables.

 .. _how_we_merge: